-However, you should beware of vehicles making U-turns or drivers who may pull out without looking.
+When passing parked vehicles, the main danger is vehicles making U-turns or drivers who pull out without looking.

 If you see a vehicle about to pull out, approach cautiously.
 Be ready to slow down and, if necessary, sound your horn.

 Stay in the right-hand part of the lane.
 This way you can also avoid problems caused by doors opening, drivers getting out of vehicles or people stepping out from between vehicles.